reymon359/gatsby-personal-site/content/posts/how-to-organize-yourself-to-get-things-done/index.md

 url: 'none'
 ---

 In the last few years, I have been improving the way I organize myself to get things done.
-It started with a humble to-do list, and now I have reached a point where the method is complex enough that I spend too much time explaining it to others when they ask me about it.
+It started with a humble to-do list, and now I have reached a point where the method is complex enough that I spend excessive time explaining it to others when they ask me about it.
 Hence, the reason I am writing this article.

 Any system is good enough if you manage to get things done with it.
 All the same time, everything can be improved.
 This is the method I use, which I hope will help you to be more productive.

-I added some diagrams along the lecture to understand it better.
+I added diagrams along the lecture to understand it better.
 There is a cheat sheet including all of them in the resources section.

 ## Table of Contents